What would you expect your age to be after returning from the past travel? This is one of the most commonly asked questions in time travel.

 Wer have a strong opinion that either time will move slowly/faster for you or you will not age at all, throughout past the time travel.

 This might sound a little confusing, so let me explain it with an easy example.
 Let’s say you’re in this universe and you’ve been working as a police officer for 20 years.
 One day you travel to the past and spend 10 years there, raising your kids and living a happy life.

 When you come back from the past, you’ll still be living the exact same life (the one with 20 years of experience), so there wouldn’t be any changes on any timeline or universe, just on the one inside the time machine.
 So you could have changed the past, but it won’t affect any other universes.

 This effect will only be seen in the new universe that has been created when you arrive from the future.
 It can be changed if someone goes there to do something, but again this would not affect any other universe/timeline.
 And every other timeline would remain untouched as well.

 So let’s say you’re living a happy life and you go back to 1970 and spend 10 years there raising your kids.
-When you come back to present time, a different universe will exist inside the time machine (the one of your kids) and nothing else would change in any other world or timeline.
+When you come back to the present time, a different universe will exist inside the time machine (one of your kids) and nothing else would change in any other world or timeline.

 Basically, there are three possibilities we can imagine:

 - Either you age as much as the time you spend,

 - Or you get reverted back to your original age,